Darwin doesn’t automatically select the best companies

 “Fittest” means “most prolific at becoming grandparents.”
 Sound weird?
 You might think “fittest” means “most prolific at creating offspring,” but that’s not true if the offspring themselves are unable to reproduce.
 A horse mated with a donkey creates a mule that is sterile; the line ends.

 The “grandparent” requirement is the only requirement.
 There’s no other notion of “good” or “bad,” like humans have with ethics or how we want our companies to work.
-Which means “bad” things can be just as “fit” as as “good” things.
+Which means “bad” things can be just as “fit” as “good” things.
 Viruses are amazingly fit—becoming grandparents at prodigious rates, quick to spread and difficult to stop once noticeably numerous.

 That last bit should sound familiar if you follow Theories of Startup Laws & Metrics.
 Investors and founders alike have been obsessed about “growth at all costs,” just as a virus colony grows without care to its effect on its host cells or whether the colony’s growth ends up destroying the host body completely, taking the colony down with it in a viral version of Lord of the Flies.
 Similarly, we hold up “viral growth” as the best sort of growth, because exponential curves overwhelm all others, thus once the mechanism is stable and the company gets large enough to be noticed, it’s neigh-impossible for competitors to catch up.